vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

 - VReplication is part of Vitess
 - A `gh-ost` binary is embedded within the Vitess binary, compatible with `glibc 2.3` and `Linux/amd64`.
 The user may choose to use their own `gh-ost` binary, configured with `-gh-ost-path`.
 - `pt-online-schema-change` is not included in Vitess, and the user needs to set it up on tablet hosts.
+  - Note that on Vitess Docker images, `pt-online-schema-change` and dependencies _are_ pre-installed.

 #### Load